 Overall, treating JM aims to treat an overactive immune system.
 Ways to treat an inappropriately overactive immune system include the following: immunosuppression, or reducing the activity of the immune system, which comes with a risk of infection, and immunomodulation, or reducing the activity of the immune system.
 Medications for initial treatment or induction include steroids, methotrexate, hydroxychloroquine, IVIG, exercise, and sun protection.

-In this presentation, Drs.
-Curran and Kim explain second-line medications that should be considered after the initial treatment period with induction of treatments already discussed—either the patient cannot tolerate these medications or is still active.
+Second-line medications that should be considered after the initial treatment period of treatments already discussed—either because the patient cannot tolerate these medications or the disease is still active.

 Second-line treatments are sometimes considered alternatives, switching one out for another, and sometimes considered add-on therapy to eliminate the disease.